Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

     vagrant up --provider=qemu
     ```

-    *As noted above, you do not need to append the `--provider` flag is only necessary on the first run when the VM is created.*
+    *As noted above, the `--provider` flag is only necessary on the first run when the VM is created.*

    * **Build from scratch**